-Meet Dr. Elizabeth Croft, Ph.D., P.Eng.
-She is Professor of Mechanical Engineering and Associate Dean, Education and Professional Development for the Faculty of Applied Science at UBC.
+Dr. Elizabeth Croft is Professor of Mechanical Engineering and Associate Dean, Education and Professional Development for the Faculty of Applied Science at UBC.

-As director of the Collaborative Advanced Robotics and Intelligent Systems (CARIS) Laboratory at UBC, Dr. Croft’s research investigates how robotic systems can behave, and be perceived to behave, in a safe, predictable, and helpful manner, and how people interact with and understand robotic systems.
+As director of the Collaborative Advanced Robotics and Intelligent Systems (CARIS) Laboratory, Dr. Croft investigates how robotic systems can behave, are perceived to behave and how people interact with and understand robotic systems.
 Applications of this work range from manufacturing assembly to healthcare and assistive technology.